bruce-hill/tomo/api/text.md

 text | `Text` | The text to be iterated over in delimited chunks.  | delimiter | `Text` | An exact delimiter to use for splitting the text.  | **Default:** `""`

-**Return:** An iterator function that returns one chunk of text at a time, separated by the given delimiter, until it runs out and returns `none`. **Note:** using an empty delimiter (the default) will iterate over single grapheme clusters in the text.
+**Return:** An iterator function that returns one chunk of text at a time, separated by the given delimiter, until it runs out and returns `none`.

 **Example:**